-Most readers come to our site looking for information on home weather stations.
-That’s why we’ve spent a lot of time reviewing stations from various manufacturers.
+Most readers come to our site looking for information on home weather stations, so we’ve spent much time reviewing stations from various manufacturers.
 But what if you need to know the weather conditions no matter where you are?
-Then a handheld weather station or handheld anemometer is a gadget you might want to consider.
+A handheld weather station or anemometer is a gadget you might want to consider.

-As its name suggests, these devices are portable weather stations operated using only one hand.
+As their name suggests, these devices are pocket weather stations operated using only one hand.
 Handheld anemometers (or wind meters) are the most common, more advanced handheld weather stations (or weather meters) measure not only wind but also temperature, humidity, barometric pressure, and other features like dew point, wind chill, heat index, wet bulb temperature, and altitude.
-Most devices offer a backlit display, making them perfect for low light conditions and are drop-tested by the manufacturer to ensure durability.
+Most devices offer a backlit display, making them perfect for low-light conditions, and are drop-tested by the manufacturer to ensure durability.

 Our Top Picks